hatredholder/DRF-To-Do-List/README.md

 1. Clone this repository
 2. Start a new Virtualenv, activate it, type in console `pip install -r requirements.txt`
-3. Run the Django Server by typing in console `py manage.py runserver`
+3. Run the Django Server by typing in console `python manage.py runserver`

 ## Technologies